bozy15/ms2-whacka-mole/testing.md

 - At first I assumed there was an error in my whackaMole() but everything seemed to be correct inside.
 Next, I thought it was my Event listener but that was correct.
 I ran the game again and opened the browser console and tried clicking on a few moles to see if it would throw up some errors and still nothing came up.
     - Fix: Since no errors were throw in the console I felt confidant that my JS was functioning well and it was either my index.html or style.css.
 I remembered that I had set the hole's image z-index to -1 which put it behind the html document and so couldn't be clicked on.
 I removed the z-index which put the mole sprite above the hole image but I find that it isn't very noticeable.

+5. When a mole is whacked I noticed that if you clicked a number of times it would increment the score after each click.
+I wanted to have one score per hit to maintain the challenge.

+- I used a jQuery selector to add the CSS "pointer-events: none;" to the .hole.up .mole element.
+This sort of worked as it would prevent multiple clicks but unfortunately it prevented the mole being clicked on if it came up in the same hole again.
+    -Fix: I created a setTimeOut() and added $(this).css("pointer-events", "auto") to reset the CSS after 600ms.

 #### UnSolved Bugs